into your inbox

 The players: Roger Federer and Juan Martin del Potro

-- Roger Federer: the 17-time Grand Slam champion who just got back to the top of the world rankings
+- Roger Federer: the 17-time Grand Slam champion who just got back to world No 1

 - Juan Martin del Potro: The Tower of Tandil who went on to become US Open champion

-The venue: The London Olympics being held at Wimbledon
+The venue: Wimbledon, where the London Olympics were being held

 Less than a month after Wimbledon, the 2012 Olympic Games were held at the All England Lawn Tennis and Croquet Club.
-Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Centre Court has seen the best players of all time competing for the title there.
+Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Centre Court has seen the best players of all time competing for the the most prestigious Grand Slam title there.

 The facts: A tense Federer holds his nerve for the win

-In the first set, which he won 6-3, the Argentine dominated the game with his powerful groundstrokes and massive serve.
-Federer managed to take the second set, 7-6, but if he thought he was out of trouble at that stage, he was wrong.
+In the first set, which he won 6-3, the Argentine dominated the game with his massive serve and powerful groundstrokes.
+Federer managed to take the second set 7-6, but if he thought he was out of trouble at that stage, he was wrong.
 With no deciding set tiebreak, both players held on to their serve for more than two hours, and Federer served to survive no less than 12 times before he finally broke his opponent’s serve to win the longest three-set men’s match in the Open era.

 “I was very tense at certain times,” Federer said, according to ESPN.com.
 “I was seeing myself as a loser many times during the match.”